 - Having no interest in the baby

-There are two treatments for depression.
-Talk therapy and medication.
-If your depression is related to a hormonal imbalance your doctor may need to prescribe you an anti-depressant to help you combat the symptoms of depression until your body recovers from child birth.
-Not all medications are safe to take while breastfeeding however so make sure that you and your doctor talk about all options and risks associated with your treatment plan.
+If your depression is related to a hormonal imbalance your doctor may need to prescribe you an anti-depressant to help you combat the symptoms of depression until your body recovers from childbirth.

 There are also some things you can do at home to help to rebalance your hormone levels and get to feeling back to normal:

 - Avoid polyunsaturated fats